Migration Guide

 Sandbox access Contact required Self-service 24 hours

-What changes in your codebase
+What changes in your codebase when you migrate?

 Regardless of which provider you choose, the technical surface of the migration is the same.
 Here's what you're replacing: